 At the invitation of the USSR, Brower in 1988, 1990, and 1992 visited Lake Baikal in Siberia, where the Soviets—eager to promote the notion of Communism’s environmental awareness—exploited his visit for propaganda purposes.

 In early 1993, Brower published a full-page open-letter advertisement in the New York Times exhorting newly elected President Bill Clinton to end the Reagan-Bush practice of considering economists’ cost-benefit analyses with regard to the passage of environmental regulations.

 An advocate of highly expansive government regulation over the lives of citizens, Brower extended this ideal even to the act of procreation.
 “Childbearing [should be] a punishable crime against society,” he said, “unless the parents hold a government license … All potential parents [should be] required to use contraceptive chemicals, the government issuing antidotes to citizens chosen for childbearing.”

 In 1996, Brower gave $2,500 to the People’s Campaign Committee to Draft Ralph Nader for President.
-In June 2000 he flew to Denver to attend the Green Party National Convention, and on November 4th he cast an absentee ballot for Nader, who was again the party’s presidential candidate.
+In June 2000, Brower flew to Denver to attend the Green Party National Convention, and on November 4th he cast an absentee ballot for Nader, who was again the party’s presidential candidate.
 Brower died the following day at his home in Berkeley, California.